isc-projects/bind9/doc/notes/notes-current.rst

   to distribute incoming queries among multiple threads on systems which lack support for load-balanced sockets (except Windows).
 [GL #2137]

+- It is now possible to transition a zone from secure to insecure mode without making it bogus in the process; changing to ``dnssec-policy none;`` also causes CDS and CDNSKEY DELETE records to be published, to signal that the entire DS RRset at the parent must be removed, as described in RFC 8078.
+[GL #1750]

 - When using the ``unixtime`` or ``date`` method to update the SOA serial number, ``named`` and ``dnssec-signzone`` silently fell back to the ``increment`` method to prevent the new serial number from being